doowttam/game-off-2012/README.md

 QA Simulator 2012
 ==================

 A not so loose interpretation of the theme.
+Branch and merge to fix bugs!

 ![Screenshot](http://doowttam.com/game-off-2012/opener-anno.png)